 ‘This divine knowledge is not merely comprehensive, like that of some receptor that misses nothing, capturing everything alike.
 It is personal and active: discerning us (2b); sifting us (3a…); knowing our minds more closely (“altogether”) than we know them ourselves (2b,4;…); surrounding us (“beset”), handling us (5).
 If one’s first reaction to this is the wonder of verse 6, one’s second may be the urge to escape, which appears to animate the next stanza.’
 (Kidner)

-Ps 139:7 Where can I go from your Spirit?
-Where can I flee from your presence?
+Where can I flee to escape your presence?

 Where can I go… – God’s presence is inescapable.
 See Am 9:2-4.
 ‘God is neither shut up in nor shut out of any place.’
 (George Swinnock).
 ‘A man may hide God from himself, and yet he cannot hide himself from God.’
 (William Secker).